007 MAGAZINE - The World's Foremost James Bond Resource!

 The two double-bills were offered as a ‘Split Release’, but instead of a choice from two different films screened on the Rank distribution circuit in any one week, cinemas had the option to show You Only Live Twice with either Dr. No or From Russia With Love.
 Two different quad-crown posters were available from the National Screen Service depending on the programme booked.
 Following the general release of the two double-bills across the UK, Sean Connery's five James Bond films were then withdrawn from circulation at the end of 1969.

-Swiss Centre, London December 1969
+Swiss Centre London December 1969

-On December 1, 1969, three weeks ahead of the premiere of On Her Majesty's Secret Service, Swiss Ambassador René Keller hoisted a huge 007 banner over the Swiss Centre in London, which was taken over and turned into a James Bond headquarters to showcase the country which featured so prominently in the new film.
-The press launch [pictured left] was attended by director Peter Hunt and two of Blofeld's ‘Angels of Death’: Mona Chong (Chinese Girl) and Joanna Lumley (English Girl).
+On Monday December 1, 1969, three weeks ahead of the premiere of On Her Majesty's Secret Service, Swiss Ambassador René Keller hoisted a huge 007 banner over the Swiss Centre in London, which was taken over and turned into a James Bond headquarters to showcase the country which featured so prominently in the new film.
+The press launch [pictured above left] was attended by director Peter Hunt and two of Blofeld's ‘Angels of Death’: Mona Chong (Chinese Girl) and Joanna Lumley (English Girl).
 The Swiss Centre was a popular tourist attraction on the edge of Coventry Street at its junction with Leicester Square.
 Opened in 1968, the 14-storey building was both a showcase for Switzerland and its products; and a trade and commercial centre featuring a Swiss bank, tourist office, a chocolate and souvenir shop, a Swissair ticket office, with a cafe and several Swiss themed restaurants located in the basement.

-For the OHMSS promotion the stores and restaurants all had James Bond themed displays.
+For the OHMSS promotion the stores and restaurants [pictured above] all had James Bond themed displays.
 In 1973 the small Scene 1-2-3-4 cinema opened on the third floor of the Swiss Centre.
 Over the years the connection with Switzerland faded and several shops remained vacant until British souvenir stalls took over the commercial spaces from the late nineties.
 The building was demolished in 2008.

 On Her Majesty's Secret Service poster Shaftesbury Avenue 1969